Plan my Serbia route

 Fruška Gora

-Fruška Gora – forests, monasteries, wine
+Fruška Gora – forests, monasteries, wine, and wellness retreats

 Vojvodina's green escape: gentle hikes, monasteries in the woods, and a wine route that fits a weekend.